ganeshreddychimmula/notes/2 - Source Material/Social Media/Insights from Reddit responses for coda migration.md

 	- First, it respects your time by batching feedback into one place.
 Second, it allows you to manage expectations.
 Just because an idea is submitted doesn't mean it will be implemented.
 It turns you from a reactive order-taker into a proactive manager of the product's scope.

+---
+## 3
+yeah been there soloing a messy migration, tbh the playbook that saved me was: 1) baseline audit, 2) phased migration, 3) ruthless docs.
+Start with an inventory.
+Map every Airtable table, fields, owners, automations, and external integrations.
+Capture data volumes, refresh cadence, failure points.
+Turn that into a simple context diagram and a RACI so folks know who decides what.

+Then write a one pager RFC for goals, non goals, risks, and success metrics.
+Share it, get sign off.
+After that, run a spike in Coda to validate the tricky bits, especially Calendar and Gmail integrations, then pick one thin slice, migrate it, and run it in parallel with Airtable.
+No big bang.

+Process wise, keep it Kanban.
+Weekly goals, daily 15 min check in with yourself and a sponsor.
+Timebox discovery spikes.
+Do demo Fridays with users using a sandbox doc, capture feedback with a simple intake form and a scoring rubric, impact vs effort, so you dont get derailed.

+Docs: keep living docs in the repo or Coda.
+ADRs for key decisions, schema map, automation catalog, runbooks with step by step, rollback plan, and a handover checklist.
+Record short Looms for workflows, people actually watch those.

+Risk: keep a cutover plan, data backfill script, and a rollback switch.
+Monitor with a basic health dashboard, failed syncs, queue length, error logs.

+If you want external eyes on early, I’ve posted similar internal tools on Launch Community to get neutral feedback on UX and onboarding flows.
+Not required, but it helped me spot blind spots before wider rollout.

+You’ve got this.
+Start small, parallel run, document as you go, and demo relentlessly.

+###  Insights and takeaways
+The core theme of this response is **"Execute like a professional engineer."** It introduces more formal, industry-standard concepts and tools that add a layer of precision and risk management to the plan you've already built.

+Here’s a breakdown of their key points:

+1. **Baseline Audit (A Deeper Dive):**

+    - **What it is:** This goes beyond just listing tables.
+It's about capturing technical details like **data volumes, refresh cadence (how often data updates), and failure points**.
+It also introduces two new concepts:

+        - **Context Diagram:** A simple visual map of how all the systems and integrations connect.

+        - **RACI Chart:** A document that clarifies who is **R**esponsible, **A**ccountable, **C**onsulted, and **I**nformed for each part of the project.
+This is a powerful tool for managing politics.

+2. **Formal Planning & Validation:**

+    - **What it is:** This introduces two formal engineering practices:

+        - **One-Pager RFC (Request for Comments):** A formal document outlining goals, non-goals, risks, and success metrics that key stakeholders must formally **"sign off"** on.
+This creates alignment and protects you from scope creep.

+        - **Spike:** A small, time-boxed experiment to test a high-risk part of the project _before_ you commit to a design.
+In your case, this would be testing the Coda-to-Google Calendar/Gmail integrations.

+3. **Refined Project Management Process:**

+    - **What it is:** This adds more structure to your "Agile-Lite" approach.

+        - **Daily Check-in with a Sponsor:** You planned a solo stand-up ; this advice adds a key stakeholder (your manager, "Seamus" ) to that check-in for accountability and to quickly remove blockers.

+        - **Demo Fridays:** A scheduled, recurring meeting where you demo your progress to users, creating a consistent feedback loop.

+        - **Feedback Scoring Rubric (Impact vs. Effort):** This is a brilliant upgrade to your "Request Portal" idea.
+It's a structured way to prioritize user requests, so you're not just working on the loudest request but the most valuable one.

+4. **"Living" Professional Documentation:**

+    - **What it is:** This suggests specific, professional-grade documents.

+        - **ADRs (Architecture Decision Records):** Short documents that explain _why_ you made a key technical decision (e.g., "Why we chose a Phased Cutover").

+        - **Handover Checklist:** A literal checklist of everything a new person would need to know to take over the project.

+5. **Proactive Risk Management:**

+    - **What it is:** This moves beyond just having a plan; it's about actively monitoring and preparing for failure.

+        - **Data Backfill Script:** A pre-written script to fix data that was missed or corrupted during the migration.

+        - **Health Dashboard:** A simple dashboard to monitor the system's health after launch (e.g., tracking failed syncs or error logs).